purescript-contrib/purescript-book/text/chapter2.md

 ## Installing PureScript

-You'll need [Node.js and npm](https://docs.npmjs.com/getting-started/installing-node) and to be [able to install global packages](https://docs.npmjs.com/getting-started/fixing-npm-permissions#option-1-change-the-permission-to-npm-s-default-directory) to proceed.
+You will need to install `Node.js` and `npm`.
+We recommend installing [Node.js and npm via a "node version manager"](https://docs.npmjs.com/getting-started/installing-node) to avoid issues with installing packages gloablly.
+If you choose to install it manually, you might experience the [`EACCES` error when installing packages globally](https://docs.npmjs.com/getting-started/fixing-npm-permissions#option-1-change-the-permission-to-npm-s-default-directory).

 Install the Purescript compiler (`purs`) with npm: